HannaMussa/zanzibartours/README.md

 - **Booking page**

   - The Booking page features a form that allows users to inquire about a tour.
-To submit the form, users must provide their phone number, email, and selected tour type, as these fields are required.
+To submit the form, users must provide all the information on the form as it is required.
 Upon successful submission, users are redirected to the confirmation page.
 The booking page maintains a consistent layout across all devices.
     ![screenshot](assets/images/documentation/features/booking.png)

 - **Confirmation page**